Sulaiman Shikoh: Capture and aftermath

 This farman is preserved in the U.P.
 State Archives in Lucknow.

 On 5 January 1661, Shikoh was brought before Aurangzeb.
 Accounts say that Shikoh's entry into the court, in chains, made quite an impression.
 Many were moved to tears at the sight of the fallen prince.
 Apparently, even Aurangzeb softened and offered to spare Sulaiman.
 The prince stoically replied that if he was a lingering threat, he should be killed immediately; he also requested that he would not be left to rot in some prison.
 Perhaps miffed by the rebuff, Aurangzeb did not grant his wish.

 Death

 On Aurangzeb's orders, Shikoh was imprisoned into a dungeon in Gwalior Fort.
 An opium-based poison was administered everyday so that the prince would descend into madness and infirmity.
 Many months passed, but Shikoh somehow did not deteriorate.
 In May 1662, after nearly eighteen months of imprisonment, Aurangzeb resolved to end the threat forever and ordered his men to strangle the prince.
 Suleiman Shikoh was thus executed.
 He was buried in the Traitor's Cemetery in Gwalior, where his uncle Murad was also buried.

 Personal life

-Sulaiman Shikoh was married several times.
-Among these was a marriage with Anup Kanwar, daughter of Amar Singh of Nagaur.
+Sulaiman's first wife was the daughter of Khwaja Abd al-Rahman, a respected nobleman and descendant of Khwaja Abd al-Aziz Naqshbandi.
+In July 1651, when the Mughal army arrived in the Kashmir valley, his father Prince Dara Shikoh asked Emperor Shah Jahan for permission to arrange a marriage.
+After receiving the emperor's approval, the marriage took place on 15 July 1651.

+His second wife was Anup Kunwar Bai, the daughter of Amar Singh Rathore, the eldest son of Raja Gaj Singh of Marwar.
+Amar Singh was also the nephew of Raja Jai Singh.
+Sulaiman had been engaged to her and about a month before the wedding, Shah Jahan invited the bride to the palace and officially announced the engagement.
+The marriage took place on 14 April 1654.
+Her dowry was set at 200,000 rupees, and the marriage was performed by Qazi Khushhal in the emperor's presence.

+His third wife was the daughter of Khwaja Sadiq Khan from Patna.
+When the bride arrived at the Mughal court, Dara Shikoh personally brought her into the palace.
+The marriage took place on 5 November 1656.
+Her dowry was set at 200,000 rupees, and the Qazi conducted the marriage ceremony in the emperor's presence.